t32k/stylestats/README.md

 ### Properties Count

-The __Properties Count__ is number of property declaration.
+The __Properties Count__ is the number of property declaration.
 Default option is set to display the top `10` properties.

 ## Configuration